MartilloInventor/client2/README.md

 _edu.webdev.CoursesClientRequest_

-Next we rewrite the CoursesClientRequest.java in various languages that are commonly used by web developers.

 All the real work of this program is done in the following method.

     static void sendGetRequest(String s) throws RuntimeException {